Kozmetika

 Kozmetika (Козметика; trans.
 Cosmetics) was a Yugoslav new wave/art rock band formed in Belgrade in 1978.
 Kozmetika were one of the pioneers of the Yugoslav new wave scene, as well as promoters of the Yugoslav new wave culture through their pop culture magazine Izgled.

 Kozmetika members Vladimir Jovanović (guitar, vocals), Marko Pešić (synthesizer) and Slobodan Konjević (bass guitar) started performing together in 1974 in the band Dijamantski Psi.
-All three were at the time already notable figures on Belgrade cultural scene: Jovanović was a painter, Pešić was a director and Konjović was a music editor at Studio B radio.
-In 1978, they started working under the name Kozmetika, adding Miško Mihajlovski (rhythm machine programming) to the lineup.
-Due to other activities of the members, the band had spent four years working on their debut album.
+All three were at the time already notable figures in Belgrade cultural scene: Jovanović was a painter, Pešić was a director and Konjović was a music editor at Studio B radio.
+In 1978, they started working under the name Kozmetika, adding Mihajlo "Miško" Mihajlovski (rhythm machine programming) to the lineup.
+Due to individual activities of the members, the band the did not have continuous work on the debut album recording and had spent four years working on their only album.
 Kozmetika, released in 1983 and featuring guest appearances by numerous prominent musicians of the Yugoslav rock scene, featured the combination of current musical trends with artistic and experimental tendencies.
 Soon after album release, the group disbanded, the members of the band dedicating themselves to activities in various fields of culture.
-The only member of the band to continue his musical career was Mihajlovski, who continued his career in the synth-pop band D' Boys.
+The only member of the band to continue his musical career was Mihajlovski, who formed the synth-pop band D' Boys.

 History

 The beginnings: Dijamantski Psi and Spajalice (1974-1978)

-In 1974, influenced by David Bowie's album Diamond Dogs, painter Vladimir Jovanović, director Marko Pešić, Studio B music editor Slobodan Konjović, and Saša Nikolić, the owner of the discothèque at the Atelje 212 theatre, formed the band Dijamantski Psi (Diamond Dogs); Konjović was previously a vocalist for the 1960s band Studenti (The Students) and appeared in Živojin Pavlović's film When I Am Dead and Gone.
-However, the band career was interrupted at the very beginning, as Jovanović and Pešić were incarcerated due to marijuana growing.
+In 1974, influenced by David Bowie's album Diamond Dogs, painter Vladimir Jovanović, director Marko Pešić, Studio B music editor Slobodan Konjović, and Saša Nikolić, the owner of the discothèque at the Atelje 212 theatre, formed the band Dijamantski Psi (Diamond Dogs); Konjović was previously a vocalist for the 1960s band Studenti (The Students), consisting of himself, Božidar "Lari" Plesničar (guitar), Branko Gluščević (rhythm guitar), and Miroslav Minić (drums), and had a minor role in Živojin Pavlović's 1967 film When I Am Dead and Gone.
+However, Dijamantski Psi career was interrupted at the very beginning, as Jovanović and Pešić were incarcerated due to marijuana growing.

 After Pešić and Jovanović were released from prison, in 1976, the band continued working, changing the name for a short period of time to Spajalice (The Staples).
 The band finally started working under the name Kozmetika in 1978, named after a combination of the words Kosmička Etika (Cosmic Ethics).